intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/data_processing_feature_engineering.md

     You don't need to call any sampling or exporting methods introduced in this section when using `AutoTSEstimator`.
 ```
 ### **6.1 Roll sampling**
 Roll sampling (or sliding window sampling) is useful when you want to train a RR type supervised deep learning forecasting model.
 It works as the [diagram](#RR-forecast-image) shows.

+`TSDataset`
 Please refer to the API doc [`roll`](../../PythonAPI/Chronos/tsdataset.html#bigdl.chronos.data.tsdataset.TSDataset.roll) for detailed behavior.
 Users can simply export the sampling result as numpy ndarray by [`to_numpy`](../../PythonAPI/Chronos/tsdataset.html#bigdl.chronos.data.tsdataset.TSDataset.to_numpy) or pytorch dataloader [`to_torch_data_loader`](../../PythonAPI/Chronos/tsdataset.html#bigdl.chronos.data.tsdataset.TSDataset.to_torch_data_loader).

-Roll sampling (or sliding window sampling) is useful when you want to train a RR type supervised deep learning forecasting model.
-It works as the [diagram](#RR-forecast-image) shows.
+`XShardsDataset`
 Please refer to the API doc [`roll`](../../PythonAPI/Chronos/tsdataset.html#bigdl.chronos.data.experimental.xshards_tsdataset.XShardsTSDataset.roll) for detailed behavior.
 Users can simply export the sampling result as xshards of numpy ndarray by [`to_xshards`](../../PythonAPI/Chronos/tsdataset.html#bigdl.chronos.data.experimental.xshards_tsdataset.XShardsTSDataset.to_xshards).

 ```eval_rst
 .. note::